shrub2/multi-label-classification/README.md

 <b>IMPORTANT!!!</b> <br>
 Make sure before running, in the second code block check if there are any missing files, by uncommenting <code>print(missing_file)</code>.
-Currently, the only information missing is file's '8714100783528.jpg', so make sure it is deleted, or not in the folder. <br>
+Currently, the only information missing is file's '8714100783528.jpg', so make sure it is deleted, or not in the folder.

 Lastly, it seems that the information in .csv is not entirely accurate, but we can correct small mistakes like these manually, after sorting.

 ---